stepinski/haskelldb/README.md

-# python-http
+# haskell csv db

-Simple Hello World Python HTTP server
+Simple file db to fast read csv files and return filtered datasets runs as a http server